November 2018. Draft 1.3

 2. Why Active Travel?
 Around the world communities are now demanding that governments prioritize Active Travel in transport policy and investment to better ensure the health, safety and prosperity of their citizens!

 3. Clarifying the PortBUG’s Role: It’s important to understand that PortBUG does not claim to represent ‘cyclists’ (or other ‘active travellers’) as a discrete group within the community.
 We’re not a club!
 What we do seek to represent is the value and idea of cycling and the value and idea of Active Travel for everyone.
-To this extent we are simply representing the interests of our whole PA/E community!
+To this extent we simply seek to represent the interests of our whole PA/E community!
 In promoting investment in new facilities and provisions for safer bicycle use we’ve found that it’s the idea that counts.
 And we believe that Active Travel is an idea whose time has come!

 5. Car Dependency – Good or Bad?
 This car dependency would of course be fine if: